-- Twenty-eight rail systems—including five Class 1 rail lines—serve Mississippi with 2,541 miles of track.
-The roadway system, recently ranked fourth best in the U.S. and the best in the South, includes six interstate highways covering 698 miles and 14 federal highways, positioning Mississippi within a day’s drive of 55 percent of U.S. businesses and major population centers.
+Twenty-eight rail systems—including five Class 1 rail lines—serve Mississippi with 2,541 miles of track.
+The roadway system, recently ranked 11th best in the U.S. by the Reason Foundation, includes six interstate highways covering 698 miles and 14 federal highways, positioning Mississippi within a day’s drive of 55 percent of U.S. businesses and major population centers.

 Mississippi is home to eight public universities, four of which boast full-service research and development centers, according to the Mississippi Development Authority.